libis/rdm-integration/redcap.md

 2. **Reversible encryption**: out of scope (irreversible transforms only).
 3. **Metadata exporters**: all three (Croissant + RO-Crate + DDI-CDI) in a single phase from one normalized metadata model, generated during export as bundle virtual files (selectable in the compare tree).
 4. **Attachments**: deferred; the manifest documents the project's file-upload fields as not-exported references.
+5. **No sidecar toggles** (revision, 2026-06-11): the sidecars are always generated; users deselect unwanted files in the compare step instead of pre-toggling generation.
+The ODM sidecar is likewise always generated (failure-tolerant).
+6. **Pseudonymization keys are researcher-managed** (2026-06-11): base64 key pasted in the UI (min 16 bytes decoded, recommended `openssl rand -base64 32`); server stores nothing, manifest records a SHA-256 fingerprint only.

 ### Review findings driving Phase 3.9